The Puglia Culinary Tour

 We meet in Bari, and from here we start our culinary discovery of Puglia.

-Our first stop is at Ostuni, known as “la città bianca” (the white town).
-Ostuni is a cluster of whitewashed buildings on a hilltop overlooking the coast, with a maze of narrow streets and steps.
-The fortified citadel dominates the surrounding areas, looking out over an expanse of olive trees.
+Our first stop is at Ostuni, known as "la città bianca" (the white town).
+Ostuni is a cluster of whitewashed buildings perched on a hilltop overlooking the coast..
+Walking through the narrow streets of Ostuni is like being in a forgotten time, evocative and ancient, looking out over an expanse of olive trees.
+We advise keeping your camera at the ready!

 Meals: Dinner (three courses with wine included)